 Exempt vs. Non-Exempt Employees in California

 Your employment status can be confusing to navigate.
 One of the biggest misconceptions regarding employment status is that California employees who earn a salary do not have the capacity to earn overtime.
 This is not the law – in fact, being a salaried employee is only one piece of the puzzle.
 The more critical issue involves the scope of your job duties and the things you do on a day-to-day basis.
-If you believe your employer is classifying you under the wrong employment status, a Los Angeles employment attorney at Mathew & George can help.
+If you believe your employer is classifying you under the wrong employment status, our employment attorney in Los Angeles can help.

 What Is an Exempt Employee?

 An exempt employee does not enjoy protections outlined in the Fair Labor and Standards Act, and they are therefore not entitled to overtime pay.
 Some jobs are exempt from FLSA standards by definition, such as airline employees and outside sales staff.
 For most professions, however, an employee may be exempt if he or she meets the following criteria: